Trump’s enemies accuse him of being an evil man – a racist!

 In commenting on Charlottesville, President Trump “condemned hatred, bigotry, and violence”.
 He also said there “very fine people on both sides”.
 Trump’s many critics saw this as him implying moral equivalence between the white supremacist marchers and those who protested against them, even though the President explicitly denounced the white supremacists It was obvious that Trump’s “fine people” remark was meant for those law-abiding citizens who were for and against the removal of Lee’s statue – not the racial extremists.
 Nevertheless, mainstream media pundits hammered him mercilessly for his remarks, and it continued for months.

 More charges of racism were made as Trump tried to temporarily block the immigration of persons from certain countries.
-He described these nations with certain crude, offensive adjectives and said the reason for his actions was the extreme instability of these countries and the virtual impossibility of properly vetting people coming from these lawless and highly volatile places.
+He described some of these nations with certain crude, offensive adjectives and said the reason for his actions was the extreme instability of these countries and the virtual impossibility of properly vetting people coming from these lawless and highly volatile places.
 Of course, Trump’s enemies said it was because these nations were predominantly non-white and Muslim, and Trump’s proposed ban was further proof of his racial and religious bigotry.

 During the 2020 riots Trump spoke out against Antifa and the Black Lives Matter movement.
 He championed law and order and supported the police.
 Was this racist?
 Most Americans were probably with Trump in his stand.
 They wanted racial justice, but they opposed anarchy.